In this post, we'll compare two popular project management apps in the industry: JIRA and Trello.

 Integrations in JIRA and Trello

-Of course, not all data sits inside your project management tool.
-You will want to exchange data between your project management app and the other tools you use every day, say, your code repository, or Slack.
+Of course, not all data sits inside your PM tool.
+You will want to pull in some data from the other tools you use every day, say, your code repository, or Slack into your tasks and projects.

-Both Trello and JIRA provide a host of third-party integrations that you can use within your team.
-But in terms of sheer quantity, JIRA has a massive library of tools that you can integrate with.
+Both Trello and JIRA provide a host of third-party apps that you can connect with.
+But in terms of sheer quantity, JIRA has over 1000 tools that you can integrate with.

-And of course, both tools also provide free access to their public APIs, so you can hit their endpoints and set up your own integration.
+And of course, both tools also provide free access to their public APIs, so you can hit their endpoints and create your own custom workflow.

 Wrapping up the comparison of JIRA vs Trello